alignedfibers/TheNotebook/GITNOTES/gitnotes.md

 git push --force origin master

 #Okay now lets fully merge current upstream with all comments
+#Once the upstream is set, you can cherry-pick from what changes you made in dirty, and from external or other outsource
 git fetch upstream
 git checkout master
 git reset --hard upstream/master git push --force origin master

 #We have something from dirtybranch we still need to add.
 #Since I could see it in github when looking at commit history on dirty easy to see the commit id